-The country is one of the richest in the Americas.
-Tourism accounts for over 60 percent of the country’s GDP and 50 percent of employment.
-After tourism, the next most important economic sector is the financial services industry.
-It is within these two sectors that most expats moving to the Bahamas will find employment.
-However, most of the expats living on the islands aren't there for work purposes but to enjoy their twilight years.
+After tourism, finance is the next most important industry.
+It is within these two sectors that most expats moving to the Bahamas will find a job.
+However, many of the expats living on the islands aren't there for work purposes but to enjoy their twilight years, retire and live a dream come true with their families.

-Expats living in the Bahamas will find that the country has an excellent healthcare system with a number of well-equipped hospitals and highly trained staff.
-Education is a high priority in the Bahamas, and with the main language being English, expats will find that integration into the local schooling system will be a lot easier for their children.
+Expats living in the Bahamas will find that the country has an excellent healthcare system, with several well-equipped hospitals and highly trained staff.
+Education is another key priority in the Bahamas.
+With the main language being English, integration into the local schooling system will be much easier for expat children.
 There are also a handful of international schools in the Bahamas, mostly in Nassau, the country's capital and largest city.

 Capital city: Nassau